 If pets have such a positive effect on the health of the humans in their household, should pets be prescribed as a boost for our immune systems, or as a positive psychological influence?
 Perhaps so, but the medical profession is reluctant to take that step.
-For example, the American Heart Association says “people shouldn’t get a pet solely to reduce heart disease risk.”
+For example, the American Heart Association says “experts aren’t recommending you get a pet just to reduce your heart disease risk.”
 And there are downsides to pet ownership, including the fact that they can aggravate already-existing asthma and allergies.

 But here’s some good news: you might not even need to own a pet to gain the benefit.
 You can befriend a neighbor’s cat, or accompany a friend taking his dog for a walk; you can volunteer at a pet shelter or a facility that trains service animals; or, you can even get some of the benefits from a robotic pet or virtual pet, also called a digital pet!